 When most people think about fatty liver disease, they often associate it with drinking too much alcohol.
 While this is often the major cause of this illness, a little known fact to many is that the consumption of too much added sugar also puts you at a risk of this illness.

 When you consume more than the recommended grams of sugar per day, it can cause fatty buildup in the liver which then leads to liver disease.
 One 2015 study revealed that fructose (especially found in high-fructose corn syrup in sodas, energy drinks and more) is one of the main contributors to non alcoholic liver disease (5).
 A review done in 2018, further confirmed these findings and added that high-sugar diets not only increase the risk of non-alcoholic liver disease (NAFLD), but also non-alcoholic steatohepatitis (NASH) (9).

 Higher Risk Of Atherosclerosis

 According to the Mayoclinic, atherosclerosis is the buildup of plaque – fats, cholesterol and other substances – in and on your artery wall.
 This buildup causes your arteries to narrow, which blocks blood flow or even blood clots if the plaque bursts.
-A study in 2011 revealed that diets that are particularly high in carbohydrates and fructose are more likely to lead to this illness (11).
+A study in 2011 revealed that diets that are particularly high in simple carbohydrates and fructose are more likely to contribute to this illness (11).

 Increased Risk Of Heart Disease And Stroke